What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

 Here’s how to do it!

 Let’s start with the Secondary Glow sub-menu.
 The main gist of it is lifting the Strength and pushing the Gamma to the max.
 And make sure you don’t overdo it with the Spread level.
-But that will leave you with some nasty-looking footage, so you’ll want to change the halation color as well.
-Choose something less vibrant.
+But that will leave you with some nasty-looking footage, so you’ll want to change the halation color to desaturated red or orange (pure red looks artificial) so I go for something less vibrant.

 For a more organic look, make minor adjustments in the dye layer reflection by tweaking strength ( I usually bring it down by a bit) and gamma settings (which you can lift if you want halation in low-contrast areas).
 Explore spread levels to control bleeding effects.

-In the Isolation sub-menu - modify the threshold according to your clip's highlight points and adjust film saturation for subtle enhancements.
+In the Isolation sub-menu - modify the threshold to match the clip's highlight points and adjust film saturation for subtle enhancements.

 3. How To Add Halation In Capture One